 The 50/50 section of the LGPS (NI)

-If you wish to slow down your pension build up the 50/50 section of the LGPS (NI) allows you to pay half your normal contributions and build up half your normal pension, whilst still retaining full life and ill-health cover.
-You can join this section of the Scheme by completing and returning an LGS12 – Election to join the 50/50 section of the Scheme form.
+If you wish to slow down your pension build-up to avoid or reduce an AA tax charge, you may wish to consider joining the 50/50 section.
+In the 50/50 section of the LGPS (NI) you pay half your normal contributions and build up half your normal pension, but you retain full life cover and ill health cover.
+You can join this section of the Scheme by completing and returning an LGS12 – Election to join the 50/50 section of the Scheme (1.3MB, PDF) form.

-Before considering any action to reduce your tax liabilities you should always seek independent financial advice from an FCA registered adviser.
-For help in choosing an independent financial adviser visit MoneyHelper.
+Before taking any action to reduce your tax liabilities you should always seek independent financial advice from an FCA registered adviser.
+For help in choosing an independent financial adviser, visit MoneyHelper.